Late filing guide: what to do if you miss the UK tax deadline

 HMRC has published interactive guidance to explain the process.

-How do I appeal a tax penalty from HMRC?
+How to appeal a tax penalty from HMRC

-You can appeal online through a Government Gateway account or by post using form SA370 (or a letter) but only after you have filed your tax return (or informed HMRC that you didn’t need to file).
+You can appeal online through the Government Gateway or by post using form SA370 (or a letter).
+You can only appeal once you have filed your tax return or informed HMRC that you didn’t need to file.
 Each appeal is dealt with on a case by case basis.

 • the date the penalty was issued